This is the month to meet your neighbors – a few billion of them at least!

 Green - ”Milky Way shows much dark lane structure with beginnings of faint bulge into Ophiuchus.”

-If you can get into the blue, grey, or black areas – enjoy!
+If you can get into the blue, grey, or black areas – all of which give increasingly good views of the Milky Way – enjoy!
 I envy you

 One critical point though: Pay attention to where there are cities.
 They will create light domes that will wash out at least areas fairly low in the sky.
 In my situation I have two small cities, Fall River to the northwest and New Bedford to the northeast.
 Both have populations of around 100,000 and both create light domes in those regions of the sky.
 Fortunately, the northern sky isn’t important for seeing the Milky Way, especially in August.
 But if you have a large city – or shopping mall, or anything that might create a light dome – it is better to look for an area south of it.
 In August in mid-northern latitudes the Milky Way is best from right overhead on down to the southern horizon.
 That’s why my best view is from a wildlife sanctuary just a few miles away and right on the north shore of Buzzards Bay and the ocean.
 It means when I’m looking at the southern Milky Way – towards the very center of our galaxy – I’m seeing it over a huge expanse of water where light pollution is the least.